 - Read about the importance of adventure playgrounds on Adventure Playgrounds: A Children’s World in the City website.
 Lia Sutton also has a wealth of links and research on her site.

 - Listen to “Adventure Playgrounds a Dying Breed in the U.S.“ from NPR.org (March, 2006).

 - The Project for Public Spaces website runs down “Elements of a Successful Playspace” and says: “Experts often recommend adventure playgrounds, which let different ages find their own “level” of activity which suits them best.
 Older children will actually discourage younger ones from activities too risky for their age.”
 In fact, they go on to point out: “Adventure playgrounds are often said to be less dangerous than traditional playgrounds because participants are more alert (Bartlett, CERG).“

 - Berkeley’s Adventure Playground website (only open on weekends)

 - Huntington Beach Adventure Playground website (only open during summer)

 - Urban Adventure Playgrounds: The Coolest Places You Probably Never Played As a Kid (WebUrbanist, 2007)

-Disclosure: The City of Irvine supports our website by sponsoring this post.
-We sincerely appreciate the support.
-As always, all opinions are our own.
+Disclosure: The City of Irvine supports my blog by sponsoring this post.
+I sincerely appreciate the support.
+As always, all opinions are my own.
 Read our full disclosure policy.